ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/recipes/debug/_includes/logs.md

 {% include [work in progress message](../../_includes/addition.md) %}

-Below are examples of the code that enables logging in different {{ ydb-short-name }} SDKs.
+Below are examples of code that enables logging in different {{ ydb-short-name }} SDKs.

 {% list tabs %}